|Date of Birth||22 April 1937, Neptune, New Jersey, USA|

 Mini Bio (1)

-Jack Nicholson, an American actor, producer, screenwriter and director, is a three-time Academy Award winner and 12-time nominee.
-Nicholson is also notable for being one of two actors - the other being Michael Caine - who have received Oscar nods in every decade from 1960s through the 2000s.
+Jack Nicholson, an American actor, producer, director and screenwriter, is a three-time Academy Award winner and twelve-time nominee.
+Nicholson is also notable for being one of two actors - the other being Michael Caine - who have received Oscar nomination in every decade from the 1960s through the 1990s.

-Nicholson was born on April 22, 1937 in Manhattan, New York.
-He was raised believing that his grandmother was his mother, and that his mother, June Frances Nicholson, a showgirl, was his older sister.
+Nicholson was born on April 22, 1937 in Neptune, New Jersey.
+He was raised believing that his grandmother was his mother, and that his mother, June Frances Nicholson, a show-girl, was his older sister.
 He discovered the truth in 1975 from a Time magazine journalist who was researching a profile on him.
-His biological father is believed to have been either Donald Furcillo, an Italian-American showman, or Eddie King (Edgar Kirschfeld), born in Latvia and also in showbusiness.
-Jack's mother's ancestry was Irish, English, as well as German, Scottish, and Welsh.
+His real father is believed to have been either Donald Furcillo, an Italian-American show-man, or Eddie King (Edgar Kirschfeld), born in Latvia and also in show-business.
+Jack's mother's ancestry was Irish, English, as well as German, Scottish and Welsh.

 Nicholson made his film debut in a B-movie titled The Cry Baby Killer (1958).
 His rise in Hollywood was far from meteoric, and for years, he sustained his career with guest spots in television series and a number of Roger Corman films, including The Little Shop of Horrors (1960).